GjjvdBurg/signal2html/README.md

 ## Notes

-This is a hastily-written script that has only been tested on my backup.
-I hope it works on other backups as well, but if you encounter any issues please submit a patch.
+This is a hastily-written script that has only been tested on a few Signal database versions.
+I hope it works on other backup versions as well, but if you encounter any issues please submit a pull request.

 See the LICENSE file for licensing details and copyright.